zyx-0314/Github-Git-Guide/git/settingup-git.md

    - Use the GitHub Pull Requests Side Icon, in the Pull Request tab view in VS Code to create, review, and manage pull requests directly from your editor.

 ---

+### What if
+- What if no `Clone Repository`, instead "Download Git"?
+  > Follow the "Instalation" Section

+- What if no `Clone Repository`, instead "Initialize Git"?
+  > Open New Window (File > New Window or 'ctrl + shift + n'
+  > Then try to check again

 You have now successfully installed Git, configured it, integrated it with VS Code, and learned how to manage GitHub repositories, issues, and pull requests.
 For further assistance, refer to the official documentation or community forums.